Beckton Sewage Treatment Works

 Beckton Sewage Treatment Works, formerly known as Barking Sewage Works, is a large sewage treatment plant in Beckton in the east London Borough of Newham, operated by Thames Water.

-Since construction first began in 1864, the plant has been extended numerous times and now covers over 100 ha – the largest sewage treatment works in Europe [disputed, Seine Aval in Paris also claims to be biggest].
+Since construction first began in 1864, the plant has been extended numerous times and now covers over 100 ha – what is claimed to be the largest sewage treatment works in Europe, although this is disputed with Seine Aval treatment plant near Paris.
 It treats wastewater arriving from the Northern Outfall Sewer and the Lee Tunnel, serving a large portion of London north of the River Thames.

 The treated effluent from the plant is discharged into the Thames at the southeast corner of the site, adjacent to Barking Creek.

 History

 Sewage-treatment works were first established at Beckton in 1864 as part of Joseph Bazalgette's scheme to remove sewage (and hence reduce disease) from London by creating two large sewers from the capital, one on each side of the Thames and known as the Southern and Northern Outfall Sewers.
 In addition to the sewage from the Northern Outfall sewer, the Becton treatment works also received sewage from a pumping station at North Woolwich.

 As originally conceived in 1864, the works comprised reservoirs covering 3.8 hectares designed to retain six hours' flow of sewage.
 No sewage treatment was provided, and the sewage was discharged on the ebb tide.
 The presence of raw sewage contributed to the high death toll in the 1878 Princess Alice disaster, when over 600 died in Britain's worst inshore shipping tragedy.
 Following the disaster, a Royal Commission was appointed in 1882 to examine metropolitan sewage disposal.
 It recommended that a precipitation process should be deployed to separate solids from liquids, and that the solids should be burned, applied to land, or dumped at sea.
 A precipitation works using lime and iron sulphate was installed at Beckton in 1887–89.
 Sludge was disposed of in the Barrow Deep and later in the Black Deep in the outer Thames estuary.
 In the year 1912–3, 1,704,000 tons of sludge was sent to sea; by 1919–20, 1.223 million tons of sludge had been sent to sea, entailing 1,223 sludge-vessel voyages.

 In the year 1912–13, the total volume of sewage received at Beckton was 268 e6m3.
 In the year 1919–20, the volume was 271 e6m3.
 The costs of treating the sewage at Beckton was £73,698 or £1 4s 11d per million gallons (£1.246 per 4546.1 m^{3}) in 1912–13; by 1919–20, the cost had increased to £79,074 or £1 6s 6d. (£1.325) per million gallons.